agrc/palletjack/docs/api.md

 Methods

-- `download_image_from_google_drive(self, sharing_link)`
+- `download_file_from_google_drive(self, sharing_link, join_id)`
-  - Download a file to the out_dir set on the instantiated object. `sharing_link` should be in the form `https://drive.google.com/file/d/big_long_id/etc`.
-Will raise an error if the URL doesn't match this pattern or it can't extract the unique id from the sharing URL.
-Will also raise an error if the header's Content-Type is text/html, which usually indicates the HTTP response was an error message instead of the file.
+  - Download a file to the out_dir set on the instantiated object. `sharing_link` should be in the form `https://drive.google.com/file/d/big_long_id/etc`. `join_id` is used for logging purposes to identify which attachment is being worked on.
+Will log an error if the URL doesn't match this pattern or it can't extract the unique id from the sharing URL.
+Will also log an error if the header's Content-Type is text/html, which usually indicates the HTTP response was an error message instead of the file.
+- `download_attachments_from_dataframe(self, dataframe, sharing_link_column, join_id_column, output_path_column)`
+  - Calls `download_file_from_google_drive` for every row in `dataframe`, saving the full path of the resulting file in `output_path_column`

 ## Updaters